artdevue/modxTalks/README.md

-# MODXTalks
+# MODXTalks Lite

-**MODXTalks flexible MODX Revolution extension for make comment system on your site.
+**MODXTalks Lite flexible MODX Revolution extension for make comment system on your site.
 This component allows you to install a fully AJAX commenting system on any webpage.**

 [Homepage](http://modxtalks.artdevue.com)